Top updates: Third round of talks between farmers’ groups and Centre today

 - Leaders of the farmers’ groups will meet Union Agriculture and Farmer Welfare Minister Arjun Munda, Commerce and Industry Minister Piyush Goyal and the Minister of State for Home Affairs, Nityanand Rai, in Chandigarh at 5 pm on Thursday.
 This will be the third round of talks on the 21-point demand charter of the farmers.
 Their main demand is a law guaranteeing a minimum support price for agricultural commodities and the implementation of the MS Swaminathan Commission Report’s wider recommendations on farming in India.

-- The leaders have said that they will not make any attempts to march towards Delhi till the third round of talks conclude, PTI reported.
+- The leaders have said that they will not attempt to continue their march towards Delhi till the third round of talks conclude, PTI reported.
 They will decide their course of action depending on the outcome of the meeting with the Union ministers.

 - The farmers’ groups have called for supporters to block trains across Punjab as part of their protest on Thursday.
 They have also called for roads in Punjab to be made toll-free for three hours during the day to protest the police’s baton charge on the protesting farmers, The Times of India reported.